Sasquatch8946/azure-resume-flask/README.md

 As of 11/4/24, I'm nearly complete with .bicep files for the backend infrastructure.
 I'm working on deploying my API management service with the Azure Function imported and a policy set to rate limit calls to the API.
 Retrieving/updating the counter in Cosmos DB from the Azure Function already works as soon as the templates are deployed.

+1/11/2025 - my IaC deployment in the modular3 branch is complete.
+I've successfully tested re-deploying the entire infrastructure in a separate Azure subscription to the subdomain beta.seanchapman.xyz.
+Next step is to redeploy the main site.
+Currently planning how to execute redeployment of production environment.